Christopher John Rogers Announced E-Commerce With An Optimistic Campaign

 By now in his career, Christopher John Rogers is no longer an emerging designer.
 In 2019, he won the coveted CFDA/Vogue Fashion Fund Prize.
 He garnered accolades from the fashion industry with every collection he has since shown.
 He’s also dressed Michelle Obama, Lady Gaga, Lizzo, Tracee Ellis Ross, and Cardi B. Oh, and Rihanna, too.
 With the release of his spring ‘21 campaign and the announcement of his e-commerce business, it’s clear that Rogers is entering the next phase in his plan for global fashion domination — something we can’t wait to watch play out.

-See the entire 007 campaign, below, and pre-order your favorite pieces on ChristopherJohnRogers.com.
+See the entire 007 campaign, below, and pre-order your favourite pieces on ChristopherJohnRogers.com.